torvalds/linux/Documentation/teaching/lectures/interrupts.rst

 running soft irqs for more than :c:macro:`MAX_SOFTIRQ_TIME` or rescheduling for more than :c:macro:`MAX_SOFTIRQ_RESTART` consecutive times.

-Once these limits are reached a special kernel thread, **ksoftirqd** is wake-up and all of the rest of pending soft irqs will be run from the context of this kernel thread.
+Once these limits are reached a special kernel thread, **ksoftirqd** is woken up and all of the rest of pending soft irqs will be run from the context of this kernel thread.